geel9/runelite-custom-item-hovers/docs/HoverFiles.md

 ![giant-head-onebox](img/giant_head_onebox.png)

-However, we can split this up into multiple hover boxes by changing the JSON:
+However, we can split this up into multiple hover boxes like so:

 ```json
 "hovers": [